Margin-adaptive model selection in statistical learning: Introduction

 \subsection{Margin condition}

-Depending on some properties of $P$ and the complexity of $S_m$, the prediction error of $\ERM_m$ is more or less distant from that of $\bayes_m$.
-For instance, when $S_m$ has a finite Vapnik-Chervonenkis dimension $V_m$ \cite{vc-ucrfep-71,Vap:1998} and $\bayes \in S_m$, it has been proven (see for instance \cite{Lug:2002}) that for some numerical constant $C>0$.
-This is optimal without any assumption on $P$, in the minimax sense: no estimator can have a smaller prediction risk uniformly over all distributions $P$ such that $\bayes \in S_m$, up to the numerical factor $C$ \cite{Dev_Lug:1995}.
+Depending on some properties of $P$ and the complexity of $S_m$, the prediction error of $\hat{s}_m$ is more or less distant from that of $s_m$.
+For instance, when $S_m$ has a finite Vapnik--Chervonenkis dimension $V_m$ \cite{Vap1998,vcucrfep71} and $s\in S_m$, it has been proven (see, e.g., \cite{Lug2002}) that

+for some numerical constant $C>0$.
+This is optimal without any assumption on $P$, in the minimax sense: no estimator can have a smaller prediction risk uniformly over all distributions $P$ such that $s\in S_m$, up to the numerical factor $C$ \cite{DevLug1995}.

 However, there exist favorable situations where much smaller prediction errors (``fast rates'', up to $n^{-1}$ instead of $n^{-1/2}$) can be obtained.
-A sufficient condition, the so-called ``margin condition'', has been introduced by Mammen and Tsybakov \cite{Mam_Tsy:1999}.
-If, for some $\varepsilon_0,C_0>0$ and $\alpha \geq 1$,
+A sufficient condition, the so-called ``margin condition'', has been introduced by Mammen and Tsybakov \cite{MamTsy1999}.
+If, for some $\varepsilon_0,C_0>0$ and $\alpha\geq1$,